 By implementing an integrated ERP solution for Food and Beverage Manufacturers/Distributors, SMEs can take receipt of products in the warehouse more efficiently.
 Warehouse staff can capture expiration dates with handheld scanners, eliminating the manual data entry and human errors.
 Outbound logistics are automated, dramatically improving picking, packing and shipping processes.
 SME management has access to the insight they need to improve inventory management, with a unified dashboard that offers full visibility into vendor performance, product movement and customer orders.
-This is essential to the success of any food and beverage companies, and especially critical while navigating this new norm and operating during the COVID-19 pandemic.

-6. Reducing Food Waste with a FEFO Enabled Picking Strategy
+Reducing Food Waste with a FEFO Enabled Picking Strategy